srose/keycloak_contributions/stories/story-hour-of-code-get-started.md

 ```

 ## Regular task: Local: keep in sync with central keycloak
-Skip today

 ```bash
 cd $CODE_HOME/$KEYCLOAK_LOCAL_DIR
 ```

 Details for [keeping in sync](../howto-00-regular-sync.md)

-## Regular task: Local: start a new PR for an issue
-Skip today

-## Regular task: Local: keep in sync with local work or even a PR in progress
-Skip today

-## Regular task: Local: finish a PR for an issue
-Skip today

 ## Regular task: Local: build on commandline
 ```bash